Russian border guards laugh as Syrian wobbles his bike to asylum

-OSLO (Reuters) - Russian border guards broke out laughing when Syrian refugee Wassem Khatib wobbled on a child’s bicycle toward a remote Arctic frontier post - struggling with a guitar, a rucksack and a heavy suitcase - to seek asylum in neighboring Norway.
+OSLO, Sept 25 (Reuters) - Russian border guards broke out laughing when Syrian refugee Wassem Khatib wobbled on a child’s bicycle towards a remote Arctic frontier post - struggling with a guitar, a rucksack and a heavy suitcase - to seek asylum in neighbouring Norway.

 In a rare light-hearted moment in Europe’s worst migration crisis since World War Two, Khatib said he had bought the old, rickety bicycle to comply with a Russian law barring travel on foot in the border zone.

-After taking a taxi close to the border, Khatib said he had slung his guitar and rucksack on his back and pedaled the last 100 meters to the frontier, pulling his big black suitcase on small wheels.
+After taking a taxi close to the border, Khatib said he had slung his guitar and rucksack on his back and pedalled the last 100 metres to the frontier, pulling his big black suitcase on small wheels.
 He said he almost fell off.

-“My bicycle was bigger and easier to ride,” Samaan said, at a refugee center in Oslo.
+“My bicycle was bigger and easier to ride,” Samaan said, at a refugee centre in Oslo.

 Police say at least 400 Syrians have reached Norway this year via a long, roundabout route across the Arctic frontier, formerly a Cold War outpost between NATO and the Soviet Union.